nayanajithbandaranayake/chkchar/README.md

 ## chkchar

 This is a utility package.
-You can use this to check the availibility of capitals, symbols or numbers in a string.
+You can use this to check the availibility of capitals, symbols or numbers in a string and also seperate a string into chuncks.

 #### Methods